xuzhg/WebApiSample/v8.x/FunctionTest/readme.md

 http://localhost:5219/odata/MyFunction(k=18)
 ```

-At controller side, you should have an action to handle the above request (using the conventional routing):
+At controller side, you should have an action to handle the above request:

 ```C#
 [HttpGet]